 “What do you mean, ‘gone’,” I asked, sinisterly hoping they meant ‘gone’ in the cosmic sense.

 I cleared out all the non-inhabitants and Eli, Drew and I searched in earnest.
 We unearthed things we had forgotten we ever owned.
 “Look, here’s the pedal-extenders for your tricycle.”
 But we didn’t find the hamster.

-Hours later, outside the front door, the cat’s wailed turned to pathetic croaks.
+Hours later, outside the front door, the cat’s wails turned into pathetic croaks.

 “He has to be here somewhere,” Drew said encouragingly.

 I found Boomer sleeping blissfully in the corner.
 He had chewed his way through the contents of the left side of my closet and made a nest out of the remnants.
-There were soft pieces of the cello case, the hand crocheted winter afghan Gramma had made for me just before she died and the F volume of my limited edition 1940 set of encyclopedia Britannica.
+There were soft pieces of the cello case, the hand crocheted winter afghan Gramma had made for me just before she died and the F volume of our limited edition 1940’s set of Encyclopedia Britannica.